junxit/us-congress-bills-110/bill.md

         - **(II)** to provide access to and use of instrumentation and equipment at the facilities, by means of networking technology, to individuals who are at locations remote from the facilities; and
     - **(B)** receive any recommendations on ways to strengthen the research portfolio supported under the Nanomanufacturing program component area, or any successor program component area, and on improving the capabilities of nanotechnology research facilities supported under the Program.
   - **(2)** *Advisory panel review* The Advisory Panel shall review the Nanomanufacturing program component area of the Program, or any successor program component area, and the capabilities of nanotechnology research facilities supported under the Program to assess—
-    - **(A)** whether the funding for the Nano­man­u­fac­turing program component area, or any successor program component area, is adequate and receiving appropriate priority within the overall resources available for the Program;
+    - **(A)** whether the funding for the Nanomanufacturing program component area, or any successor program component area, is adequate and receiving appropriate priority within the overall resources available for the Program;
     - **(B)** the relevance of the research being supported to the identified needs and requirements of industry;
-    - **(C)** whether the capabilities of nano­tech­nol­ogy research facilities supported under the Program are adequate—
+    - **(C)** whether the capabilities of nanotechnology research facilities supported under the Program are adequate—
       - **(i)** to meet current and near-term requirements for the fabrication and characterization of nanoscale devices and systems; and
       - **(ii)** to provide access to and use of instrumentation and equipment at the facilities, by means of networking technology, to individuals who are at locations remote from the facilities; and
     - **(D)** the level of funding that would be needed to support—